Cyber-Tomas/Cyber-Tomas/README.md

 I am also Open to meeting like minded people here on any learning path to learn from and work on projects together.

-- 🌱 I’m currently learning Linux basics
+- 🌱 I’m currently learning python programming and CS50x
-- 🤔 I’m looking for help with learning more about programming
+- 🤔 I’m looking for a programming/cybersecurity realated mentor or learning patner
-- 📫 How to reach me: Ethical_Tomas (Twitter)
+- 📫 How to reach me: @Ethical_Tomas (Twitter)
 - 😄 Pronouns: Him/He
 - ⚡ Fun fact: I am 90% intoverted